 In honor of Margaret Hallock’s retirement in 2015, the Wayne Morse Center for Law and Politics—with generous support from students, alumni, faculty, staff, community members, former Wayne Morse Chair holders and unions—established the Margaret Hallock Program for Women’s Rights.

 Without Margaret Hallock, a woman of vision and action, there would be no Wayne Morse Center for Law and Politics.
 Through her tenacity, good judgment and administrative skills, Margaret brought decision-makers, stakeholders, and donors together to make real the dream of a living memorial to Oregon’s independent senator that serves campus, the local community, and the state.
 And with her wisdom, humor, and compassion, Margaret had an enormous impact in the lives of numerous students, faculty, and others.

-The Future of Public Education, Featuring AFT President Randi Weingarten (Portland) on April 25th, 2017
+The Future of Public Education, Featuring AFT President Randi Weingarten, April 2017